NelushGayashan/Python_Developer_Coding_Test/README.md

 ### Problem 3: File I/O

-**Description:** Write a function that reads a text file and counts the number of words in it.
+**Description:** Function that reads a text file and counts the number of words in it.

 **File:** `problemThree.py`